-Eye disorders that affect vision can be divided into two groups, including the following:
+Eye disorders that affect vision can be divided into 2 groups:

 Refractive errors.
-Refractive errors are eye disorders in which the shape of the eye does not refract the light that enters the eye properly, resulting in blurred vision.
+These eye disorders cause blurred vision.
+They occur because the shape of the eye does not refract the light that enters the eye properly.

 Refractive errors are seen in almost 20% of children.
 The following are the most common refractive errors, all of which affect vision:

-Myopia or "nearsightedness."
-Myopia is the most common refractive error seen in children.
-Myopia means that a child can see close up, but has problems with seeing things far away.
-It is usually not present at birth, but begins to develop as the child gets older.
-It is usually noted in children around the ages of 9 or 10.
-This might be noted in a child that cannot read the blackboard from the back of the room, but can see to write and read without a problem.
-Other signs and symptoms may include headaches, nausea after reading, holding books close to one's face, or writing with one's head very close to the table.
+Nearsightedness (myopia).
+Being nearsighted means that a child can see clearly close up, but has problems seeing things far away.
+It is often not present at birth, but begins to develop as the child gets older.
+It is often seen in children around age 9 or 10.
+For example, a child may not be able to read the blackboard from the back of the room, but can see to write and read without a problem.
+Other symptoms may include headaches, or nausea after reading.
+A child may hold books close to their face, or write with their head very close to the table.

-Hyperopia or "farsightedness."
-Hyperopia is one type of refractive error in which the child might or might not see things close to him or her, but he or she does not have a problem seeing things far away.
-Squinting, eye rubbing, lack of interest in school, and difficulty in reading may be seen in children with hyperopia.
-This condition is uncommon in children.
+Farsightedness (hyperopia).
+A child who is farsighted may or may not see things close to them, but they have no problem seeing things far away.
+Squinting, eye rubbing, lack of interest in school, and trouble reading may be seen in children with hyperopia.

 Astigmatism.
-Astigmatism is one type of visual condition in which an abnormal curvature of the cornea happens, resulting in decreased vision.
-This can start in childhood or as an adult and can be easily corrected if it is causing problems.
-Some signs and symptoms of astigmatism may include headache, eye strain, difficulty reading, and fatigue.
+This condition makes objects that are close up and at a distance look blurry.
+It is caused by an abnormal curvature of the cornea.
+This can start in childhood or in adulthood.
+Astigmatism can be easily corrected if it is causing problems.
+Some symptoms may include headache, eye strain, trouble reading, and extreme tiredness (fatigue).
 Depending on the severity, eyeglasses or contact lenses may be needed.

-Amblyopia or "lazy eye."
-Amblyopia is a common type of visual condition that can happen even when there is no problem with the structure of the eye.
+Lazy eye (amblyopia).
+Amblyopia is a common type of visual condition.
+It can happen even when there is no problem with the structure of the eye.
 The decrease in vision occurs when one or both eyes send a blurry image to the brain.
 Then the brain learns to see only blurry with that eye.
-Better treatment success is achieved when treatment is started early.
+Early treatment can lead to better treatment success.

 The following are some causes of nonrefractive errors:

-Glaucoma.
-Glaucoma is a condition in which the normal fluid pressure inside the eyes (intraocular pressure, or IOP) slowly rises as a result of the fluid aqueous humor--which normally flows in and out of the eye--not being able to drain properly.
-Instead, the fluid collects and causes pressure damage to the optic nerve (a bundle of more than 1 million nerve fibers that connects the retina with the brain) and loss of vision.
-Glaucoma is classified according to the age of onset.
-Glaucoma that begins before the child is 3 years old is called infantile or congenital (present at birth) glaucoma.
+Glaucoma occurs when the normal fluid pressure inside the eyes (intraocular pressure, or IOP) slowly rises.
+This happens because the fluid aqueous humor—which normally flows in and out of the eye—can’t drain correctly.
+Instead, the fluid collects and causes pressure damage to the optic nerve.
+This nerve connects the eye to the brain.
+This condition also causes vision loss Glaucoma is classified according to the age when it starts.
+Glaucoma that begins before age 3 is called infantile or congenital (present at birth) glaucoma.
 Glaucoma that happens in a child is called childhood glaucoma.

-Signs and symptoms of glaucoma may include excessive tearing, light sensitivity (photophobia), closure of one or both eyes in the light, cloudy, enlarged cornea, one eye may be larger than the other, and vision loss.
-Treatment of glaucoma usually involves surgery.
+Symptoms may include excessive tearing, light sensitivity (photophobia), closing one or both eyes in the light, a cloudy and enlarged cornea, one eye being larger than the other, and vision loss.
+Treatment often includes surgery.
 Without treatment, blindness may happen.